California Institute of Technology (Physics)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-Most of my experience as a tutor has been in topics related to those covered in this test.
-While I find the concepts are quite similar to those covered when I have provided tutoring for more advanced testing (like the Quantitative Reasoning portion of the GRE), I am very familiar with a softer approach necessary for students whom are new to the topics, for whom a greater supply of context will facilitate their comprehension and ensure their success.
+Standardized exams such as the ACT require an expertise with a variety of topics in mathematics.
+With the thousands of hours I've spent with students in the individual subjects, such as probability or trigonometry, I find it inspiring to demonstrate the interdependency of these various methods.
+I work with the most challenging sample problems from practice exams and incorporate exercises from the specific courses to reinforce a given student's command of the fundamental ideas.
+While I find many concepts are quite similar to those covered when I have provided tutoring for more advanced testing (like the Quantitative Reasoning portion of the GRE), I am very familiar with a softer approach necessary for students whom are new to the topics, for whom a greater supply of context will facilitate their comprehension and ensure their success.

 I believe most students will find the second part of Algebra to be a welcome return to ideas introduced to them before Geometry.
-Most of my experience as a tutor has been centered on the topics encountered in this subject.
+Most of my thousands of hours of experience as a tutor has been centered on the topics encountered in this subject.
 From my education in Physics, I have come to believe that essentially all mathematical analysis will reduce to the algebraic expressions studied in this subject, and I believe a sturdy base of comprehension of it will be fundamental to all students who seek a university education in Engineering of any kind.
+It also introduces the larger part of those advanced topics covered in standard tests, from the SAT to the MCAT to the GRE.

 Geometry instruction for most students begins with strange objects like lines and triangles.
 Proofs often seem especially confusing.
 My expertise derives from my studies in the physical sciences, which require a frequent application of geometric analysis (Einstein famously needed only the Pythagorean Theorem to illustrate Special Relativity).
 I like to give students concrete examples of the utility of the techniques, show them why proving certain ideas is so important.